pedrocruzio/DamageCheckAR/README.md

 ## Challenges we ran into

-- 3D Map Generation Cannot Render in Real-Time, Hardware Issues with SDK & Building application, Operating System Drivers Incompatibility, Importing 3D Models, Scaling Environmental Variables, Integrating Audio Cues, Utilizing AR Hardware
+- 3D Map Generation Cannot Render in Real-Time, Hardware Issues with SDK & Building Application, Operating System Drivers Incompatibility, Importing 3D Models, Scaling Environmental Variables, Integrating Audio Cues, Utilizing AR Hardware

 ## Accomplishments that we are proud of!